Techtonica/curriculum/css/BEM-style.md

 ### Common Mistakes / Misconceptions

 - **"My CSS styles never have conflicts since I utilize ID's most often to style my elements"**
 Using ID's can definitely help you avoid any kind of specificity conflicts, since they have a priority over classes and tags, but that would mean, your styles are not reusable and you don't follow the DRY( Dont'Repeat Yourself) principle.
-New styles need to be written for every element even if some of them share a few common feature (Eg: buttons on a page, navlinks etc).
+New styles need to be written for every element even if some of them share a few common features (Eg: buttons, alerts, navigation links, input groups etc).

+For example even the most popular front-end component library [Bootstrap](https://getbootstrap.com/docs/4.4/components/alerts/) uses this technique , where similar components share few common classes instead of syling them simply by using ID's to avoid conflicts.

 ### Guided Practice
 We'll make use of the BEM method to create few buttons and a hero-box .